Saisathwik96/Calculator/README.md

 **Age Calculator**
-This is javascript program an combination with HTML,CSS the program helps to Calculate the age of the user by getting an input of the brithdate
+This is javascript program an combination with HTML,CSS the program helps to Calculate the age of the user by getting an input of the birthdate

 **1. UI of the page before the results**